 Welcome to Blindness Support Services

-We have an Apple Devices Club that meets on the third Friday of every month.
-It's free to our Blind patrons and don't forget to bring your I-Pad, I-Pod, or your I-Phone.
-We meet from 1:00 p.m. to 3:00 p.m.
+It's free to our Blind patrons and don't forget to bring your iPad, iPod, or your iPhone.
 There are many innovations to aid people who are blind.
 There are Apps for that and we will show you how to use them.

 Braille Club Rewards